 Hilarious in Hindsight: Spike taunting Angel about how his love for Buffy turned him into her lapdog.
 Spike eventually falls for Buffy himself, only to end up the "whipping boy" for all her unresolved Angel angst.

-Hollywood Sex: In Buffy's dream, showing how she has idealised their relationship.
+Idealized Sex: In Buffy's dream, showing how she has idealised their relationship.

 Rewatch Bonus: Uncle Enyos belief that the return of Angelus was 'arranged' is a lot more plausible knowing he's a tool of the Powers That Be, both good and evil, in the spin-off series, and Twilight in the comic series.